This chapter describes the Oracle Fusion Middleware features that are important in high availability topologies. It contains the following topics:

 There are situations where active-passive solutions are appropriate.
 Oracle recommends using hardware-cluster based active-passive solutions in the following scenarios:

 The licensing, management, and the total cost of ownership of a load balancer excludes an active-active solution.

 You may have concurrency issues with Singleton services.
 With Singleton services, only one active instance can exit at runtime.
 Singleton services may be important in relation to other components.
 They typically provide basic services to multiple components, so if they are not available, then many other services or processes may not be available.
 Here are some issues to consider when protecting Singleton services:

 Recovery Time: Singleton services or components can not run in active-active configurations.
 Client requests are not transparently load balanced to multiple instances of the service.
 This implies that, in case of a failure, there is an implicit recovery time.
 This recovery time varies depending on the type of Singleton protection model you adopt.

 Consistency in service across restarts: Singleton components must provide consistent service after a failover.
-These components must maintain the same behavior after recovering from a crash.
+These components must maintain the same behavior after recovering from a failure.
 The configuration and persistent repositories used by the service must be available during failures.
 Also, start dependencies must be accounted for upon failover.
 For example, if the singleton service needs to be restarted it may have start dependencies on other services and these must be preserved.

-Cost (hardware/software resources required) Different protection mechanisms may require a pure software based solution, or a hardware based solution with the implicit costs.
+Cost (hardware/software resources required): Different protection mechanisms may require a pure software based solution, or a hardware based solution with the implicit costs.